CiscoSE/NexusProgrammability/docs/Telemetry/gNMI/certificate.md

 The value _${ENV::SAN}_ instructs openssl to look for the value of the subjectAltName in an environmental variable called _SAN_

 #### Set the SAN variable.

 If you don't have a DNS available, you can manually add the host entry in the /etc/hosts file if you would like to use names instead of IPs.
 Either one works

 In this example, the device name is nx93000v-01.cisco.com and its management IP is 192.168.1.1

 ```bash
 export SAN=DNS:nx9300v-01,DNS:nx9300v-01.cisco.com,IP:192.168.1.1
 ```
-#### Create keys and certificates.
+#### Create key and certificate

 Altough the file name is trivial, it is a best practice to use the hostname of the device or other identifier that sumarizes the purpuse of the certificate.

 > You can use the same certificate for multiple devices
 > Make sure to use server_cert extensions